6 Family Trust Advantages and Disadvantages

 The most common way of utilising a family trust as an effective tax structure is to distribute more income to beneficiaries with a lower marginal tax rate because they’ll pay tax at a reduced amount compared to beneficiaries in a higher tax bracket.

 By allocating income based on tax circumstances, the trustee can effectively minimise the general tax obligations of the family members who benefit from the trust.
+The trust itself does not pay income tax on distributed income, but it does have to pay tax on undistributed income at the highest tax rate.

 Beyond effectively structuring income distributions, there are a few additional tax benefits for assets held in the family trust.